alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 1-5**: These tests use `mocha`, `chai` and `sinon` for the test harness.
 -   **Line 7**: The `waitForDebugger` utility adds a pause to give the Visual Studio Code debugger time to attach.
-This is not necessary for vscode version 1.41.1 and above.
+This is not necessary for VS Code version 1.41.1 and above.
 -   **Line 11**: The Controls Framework provides testing support.
 Here a `SkillTester` is initialized with a reference to a `ControlHandler` of `HelloManager`.
--   **Line 12**: The `SkillTester` can run a turn through the skill code and validate that a particular prompt is produced. `SkillTester.testTurn()` takes three parameters: the first is simply for documentation purposes to help reader-comprehension of multi-turn tests.
+-   **Line 12**: The `SkillTester` can run a turn through the skill code and validate that a particular prompt is produced. `SkillTester.testTurn()` takes three parameters: the first is simply for documentation purposes to help reader comprehension of multi-turn tests.
 The second parameter is a `ControlInput` that will be the input for the turn.
     The `TestInput` class has utilities to create the most common kinds of input such as an `IntentRequest`, `LaunchRequest` and APL `UserEvent`.
-The third parameter is the prompt that the skill is expected to be produce.
+The third parameter is the prompt that the skill is expected to produce.
 -   **Line 13**: After testing a turn, further validations can be made by inspecting various objects.
 Here we ensure that the session is being ended.
 -   **Line 16-20**: This test mimics the situation when a user invokes the skill with "U:
-    Tell Hello World hi!".
+    Tell Hello World hi!"
 Line 18 in particular demonstrates creating a simple `ControlInput` that wraps an `IntentRequest`.
-The expected skill behavior is identical as the first test.
+The expected skill behavior is identical to the first test.

 Regression tests of this kind are extremely useful for validating a multi-turn skill and preventing regressions.
 We recommend a workflow that uses regression tests to validate key